mantrakp04/persistent-text-streaming-perma-auth/README.md

 <!-- START: Include on https://convex.dev/components -->

-This Convex component provides persistent text streaming to the client.
-Specifically, it provides a React hook that can be used to stream text to the client from an HTTP action.
-The text is persistent because--in addition to being streamed immediately back to the original client--it is stored in the database, so it can be accessed by the client even after the stream has finished, or by other users, etc.
+This Convex component enables persistent text streaming.
+It provides a React hook for streaming text from HTTP actions while simultaneously storing the data in the database.
+This persistence allows the text to be accessed after the stream ends or by other users.

 The most common use case is for AI chat applications.
 The example app (found in the `example` directory) is a just such a simple chat app that demonstrates use of the